This article contains:

 What Are the Elements of a Good Product Strategy?

 SpaceX’s vision is to facilitate research in space while making other planets habitable.
-It is expected to be concise and static by nature.
+You can consider such a vision concise and static by nature.

 Do not confuse the mission with business plans because the mission provides insights into how the vision unfolds in reality.

 The mission statement is written by conducting thorough user research and developing the persona.

 These goals are specific to achieving points in the development process.

 Goals in the product strategy prioritize tasks in product roadmaps.

 When setting goals, they need to be relevant, achievable, and time-bound so that there is a sense of urgency to achieve them.

-Once the product vision and mission are defined, the next step is to plot the strategy you would like to implement.
+Once the product vision and mission are defined, the next step is to plot the product strategy you would like to implement.